Brain & Spinal Tumors

 Interventional neuroradiologists at IU Health use imaging technology and catheters to treat brain and spinal problems from inside the blood vessels.
 At IU Health, interventional neuroradiology is used for treating brain and spinal cord tumors and disorders, as well as vertebral compressions from osteoporosis, tumors or trauma.
 It allows our interventional neuroradiologists to access hard-to-reach areas of the brain and spine with just a few small surgical cuts.

 As pioneers in brain and spinal tumor surgery, the IU Health team of neurosurgeons is the most experienced in Indiana.
 Aided by the state’s first intraoperative MRI scanner, neurosurgeons can provide the most precise brain tumor removal surgery.
 MRI allows surgeons to distinguish a tumor from healthy tissue, and intraoperative MRI permits surgeons to see real-time MRI images during surgery.
 This leading-edge technology ensures more complete tumor removal, often eliminating the need for repeat surgery and resulting in better outcomes.

 Watch how the expert physicians at IU Health used this advanced MRI technology to deliver leading-edge care to Travis Weir, a patient who needed surgery to remove a brain tumor.

 In this non-invasive treatment, neurosurgeons at IU Health use advanced technology to shape a radiation beam around a brain tumor.
 Novalis-shaped beam surgery allows IU Health neurosurgeons to deliver a very high dose directly to the entire tumor, while protecting surrounding areas from radiation damage.

 Similar to the intraoperative MRI, the O-arm surgical imaging system provides real-time 2D and 3D imaging to help surgeons perform less invasive spinal surgeries and confirm placement of hardware before a patient leaves the operating room.
 This can lead to increased safety and a faster recovery.

 Watch how mobile CT scanner technology helped doctors during surgery to relieve Calista White from lifelong debilitating back pain.

-Skull-base tumors are considered among the most difficult to treat surgically because of their proximity to vital parts of the brain.
-Our neurosurgeons have extensive experience with craniofacial and skull-base surgical and microsurgical techniques and use advanced neuro-imaging tools to successfully treat patients with deep-seated tumors and vascular lesions.
+Treatment of skull based tumors can be challenging due to the delicate nerves and blood vessels near the brain.
+Indiana University Health skull base surgeons have extensive experience with craniofacial, skull-base surgical and microsurgical techniques, including using advanced neuro-imaging tools to successfully treat patients with deep-seated tumors and vascular lesions.